Cloud GPU Pricing

 AI Startup GPU Requirements Evolution

 AI startups have unique requirements.
-They need production-grade infrastructure for rapid iteration and deployment, but they're running lean and can't commit to long-term contracts.
+They usually need production-grade infrastructure for rapid iteration and deployment, but are running lean and can't commit to long-term contracts.

 Training complex models like LLMs from scratch requires thousands of GPUs, but most startups are fine-tuning existing models or building specialized applications.

 This is where Thunder Compute's flexible scaling model shines.
-You can start with a single A100 for prototyping and experimentation, then scale up to multiple GPUs when you're ready for larger training runs.
+You can start with a single A100 for prototyping and experimentation, then move to an H100 or scale out to more GPUs when you're ready for larger training runs.
 No long-term commitments, no complex configurations.

 The GPU machine learning comparison between on-premises and cloud approaches shows why startups increasingly choose cloud-first strategies.
 The capital requirements and complexity of managing your own GPU infrastructure don't make sense for most early-stage companies.